 This might be a fun pick with lots of good discussion points for one of your summer book club meetings!

 With secrets, scandals, steamy relationships, and stormy weather approaching a Caribbean Island, The Siren will quickly immerse you into the lives of the characters as you go behind the scenes of a blockbuster movie set.
 The producer and lead actor, Cole, also owns the island.
 His son Jackson wrote the script and is directing the film.
 What could go wrong when Jackson hires his dad’s ex-wife, Stella, to star opposite him on screen?

-Warning: While the overall tone of the book has a vacation feel, it does address some darker topics as well, including rape and substance abuse.
+Warning: While the overall tone of the book has a vacation feel, it does address heavy and dark topics as well, especially in the 2nd half, including rape, miscarriage, and substance abuse.

 For twenty years, Liv has run a successful NYC wedding-planning business with her husband, Eliot.
 When he dies unexpectedly, Liv is shocked to learn that he's left his half of the business to his young girlfriend that Liv knew nothing about.
 Much to Liv's chagrin, Perky Savannah shows up on her doorstep eager to be her partner and protege.

 In addition to Liv and Savannah, we are introduced to many of the wedding vendors that they work with - the florists, a caterer, servers, and musicians.
 In a Love Actually-style narrative, this book follows each of them as they navigate love and friendship, and we see their lives overlap at weddings throughout the city.